avan2s/git-sandbox/README.md

 # git-sandbox in dev
-a git playground for testingF1-F2-F5 out several stuff something else in fx
+a git playground for testing out branching rebasing without caring about to destroy something useful

+changelog:
 # version 0.0.3-dev